“Where I live”

 In the wild, red ruffed lemurs live only in the remote rainforests of northeastern Madagascar.
-The Maryland Zoo in Baltimore has several red ruffed lemurs on exhibit in African Journey.
-You can see them along the path between the Giraffe House and Chimpanzee Forest.

 Red ruffed lemurs very rarely descend to the ground.
-They spend almost all of their time in the treetops.
+They spend almost all of their time in the high treetops.
 They live in female-dominated family groups averaging in size from 2 to 16 animals.
-They are active during the day, and spend most of their waking hours socializing and eating.
+They are active during the day and spend most of their waking hours socializing and eating.
 One of their most important social rituals – and important to all primates – is grooming.
 Lemurs groom each other for hygiene reasons, but also to cement social bonds.
 This particular species of lemur has evolved a tooth comb to help groom its dense and luxuriant fur.
 The tooth comb is comprised of the six bottom, front teeth, which are long and thin and set close together, resembling the teeth of a comb.

 Red ruffed lemurs are frugivorous; they eat mainly fruit, as well as leaves, flowers, and nectar.

-All lemurs are very social and very vocal.
+All lemurs are social and vocal.
 They use at least 12 different known calls to define territory, communicate with neighboring groups, and alert each other to predators.
 Some of their calls can be very loud and echo through the rainforest (or the Zoo, as the case may be!)

 Red ruffed lemurs give birth to litters of usually 2-6 offspring after about 100 days in the womb.
 Females build nests out of twigs in the treetops and this is where the tiny babies stay for their first few weeks of life.
 After that, they are carried by mouth from site to site and protected by males.
 They develop rapidly and are as agile and mobile as adults by about four months of age.